 Pivot Table solution

-A pivot table is an excellent solution when you need to summarize data by year, month, quarter, and so on, because pivot tables provide controls for automatic grouping by date.
+A pivot table is another excellent solution when you need to summarize data by year, month, quarter, and so on, because it can do this kind of grouping for you without any formulas at all.
 For a side-by-side comparison of formulas vs. pivot tables, see this video: Why pivot tables.